brunohp89/IBU_Calculator/README.md

 The IBU calculator will recalculate the amount of hops to add during boil given starting conditions.

 * IBU is a unit of measure of alpha-acids extracted from hops into the wort during boil and is, therefore, a measurement of bitterness in beer.
+Correctly regulating the amount of bitterness relative to the sugar content of the final product is very important to make a good homebrew.

 # Reference